wenxi0808/Recommender-System/README.md

 Recommender System

 Your analytics consulting group has been tasked by ACSE to develop a recommender system for personalized promotions.
 Despite ongoing negotiations with suppliers, you have received the necessary data from the client.
 You have a three-week window to analyze the data and support the proposed marketing campaigns for May 2024.
-The campaigns below are assigned according to project group number, e.g., Group #6 works on the Coca-Cola campaign.

 Kellogg: Target customers purchasing General Mills products for a personalized promotion.